kristine-lee/github-members-directory/README.md

 ```
 View the app at: [http://www.localhost:3000](http://www.localhost:3000)

 To run all unit tests, run `yarn test`.
 You can also specify a single file, for example: `yarn test App.test.js`

 To run Cypress (end-to-end) tests, make sure that the app is running locally.
 Then run `yarn run cypress open`.
-Cypress should automatically launch a headless browser.
-Choose the browser and test in browser.
+Cypress should automatically launch a headless browser to run the tests from.